-From the first time I saw a photo of Whitehaven Beach this place went on my bucket list and it didn’t disappoint.
+From the first time I saw a photo of Whitehaven Beach in Australia I put it straight on my bucket list and let’s just say it didn’t disappoint.

-I literally had to be dragged away from the look out over Whitehaven Beach, I was mesmerized by the beauty I saw below me, the swirls of turquoise water that curled around the pure white silica sand, stretching as far as I could see until framed by the luscious green, jungled hills of the Whitsunday Islands.
+I literally had to be dragged away from the look out over the beach, I was mesmerized by the beauty I saw below me, the swirls of turquoise water that curled around the pure white silica sand, stretching as far as I could see until framed by the luscious green, jungley hills of the Whitsunday Islands.

-I could have gazed upon the swirling ocean from the hill inlet lookout on Whitsunday Island for hours but I was soon glad I got dragged away as our ocean rafting speed boat swerved through the turquoise swirls I had just been admiring from afar.
+I could have gazed upon the swirling ocean for hours but I was soon glad I got dragged away as our speed boat swerved through the turquoise swirls I had just been admiring from afar.

 A picnic in paradise

-Whitehaven Beach is absolutely spectacular and it’s easy to see why this Queesnland paradise has been voted one of the finest beaches in the whole world.
+The stunning colours all around made Whitehaven beach the best location for a picnic I’ve ever had!
+I don’t have the words to describe how absolutely spectacular this beach is but it’s easy to see why this Queensland paradise has been voted one of the best beaches in the whole world.

 Whitehaven Beach is a 7 km long stretch of bright, white sands.
 The reason the sand is so white is from the 98% pure silica thought to have been brought to the beach by sea currents over millions of years.
 Unlike regular sand, the silica sand on Whitehaven Beach is very fine and does not retain heat so it doesn’t get uncomfortable to walk barefoot on a hot day.